Lexicon

 ORIGINAL

-The condition where human authorization persists formally while the underlying competence to exercise it substantively has atrophied.
-If cognitive work is performed entirely by model configurations and human authorization becomes ceremonial rather than substantive, then the hand that signs becomes the hand that approves without understanding.
+When cognitive work migrates entirely to model configurations, human authorization persists formally while the underlying competence to exercise it atrophies.
 A physician who cannot rederive the diagnosis is not a check upon it but an address for its lawsuits.
-An engineer who cannot evaluate the structural calculation does not assure safety; she provides a liability sink.
+An engineer who cannot evaluate the calculation does not assure safety; she provides a liability sink.
 The competence trap closes when practitioners can no longer perform the tasks they routinely delegate — when the form of oversight survives after the substance has departed.
-The thesis applies specifically where verification cost exceeds available time: high-frequency, high-complexity domains in which the professional cannot meaningfully evaluate agent output before signing.
 The liability sink names who remains accountable when cognition commoditizes; the competence trap names what happens when that accountability becomes ceremonial.
-Together they determine whether the authorization membrane operates as quality assurance or merely as litigation routing.

 Complementary Assets